GuJEMSAdTech/gujemsiossdk/readme.txt

 To verify the podspec:

-pod lib lint --verbose --use-libraries --allow-warnings (we have a lot of dpecations due to our own update process for the SDK from 2.x to 3.0)
+> pod lib lint --verbose --use-libraries --allow-warnings (we have a lot of dpecations due to our own update process for the SDK from 2.x to 3.0)

+After updating the podspec:

+run...
+> pod update
+in the Example directory to reflect the changes in xCode!